ikoursh/EcosystemProject/README.md

 ## 📝 License

 Copyright © 2020 [Inbar Koursh](https://github.com/ikoursh).<br />
-This project is [GPL V3](https://www.gnu.org/licenses/gpl-3.0.en.html) licensed.
+The code in this project is [GPL V3](https://www.gnu.org/licenses/gpl-3.0.en.html) licensed.
+The accompanying Project paper is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_